isomerpages/moe-bukittimahpri/_student-dev-experiences/Empathetic Leader.md

 <tr><td><p align="justify"><strong>Peer Support Relationship (PSR) Programme</strong><br>
 At Bukit Timah Primary School, the Peer Support Relationship (PSR) programme is a key part of our commitment to nurturing students’ holistic development and well-being — ensuring that every child feels safe, valued, and connected within our school community.
 Guided by the belief that <i>“Everyone is a Peer Supporter,”</i> the programme fosters a culture of care and belonging, where students support one another socially and emotionally. </p>
 <p align="justify">Aligned with the MOE PSR Framework and the “CHEER” model, our PSR initiatives equip students with both practical and emotional strategies to care for their peers and promote positive relationships.
 Through these efforts, students learn to stay calm, listen empathetically, encourage help-seeking, and refer peers to trusted adults when needed — strengthening the foundation of a caring and connected school culture.</p>
-Insert PSR framework (S://.......SDT/PSR)&nbsp;
+Insert PSR framework (S://.......SDT/PSR)

 Insert CHEER Poster (S://.......SDT/PSR)
 <br>
-<p align="justify">Through key platforms such as&nbsp;school-wide&nbsp;assembly, class-based PSR activities, the Back-to-School Programme,&nbsp;Exploration Week&nbsp;and enhanced FTGP lessons, students progressively&nbsp;acquire&nbsp;and&nbsp;practise&nbsp;peer support skills in a spiral approach from Primary 1 to Primary 6.
+<p align="justify">Through key platforms such as school-wide;assembly, class-based PSR activities, the Back-to-School Programme,Exploration Weekand enhanced FTGP lessons, students progressively acquire and practise peer support skills in a spiral approach from Primary 1 to Primary 6.
 This approach ensures that as students mature, their understanding of peer bonding, empathy, and peer helping deepens — empowering them to take ownership of their relationships and contribute actively to a caring school culture.</p>
 <br>
-<p align="justify">PSR activities/initiatives&nbsp;(S://.......SDT/PSR)<br>&nbsp;Insert picture 1, 2, 3 (In progress), 4 (in progress)&nbsp;<br>Insert picture&nbsp;5&nbsp;(Wellbeing corner)&nbsp;&nbsp;Insert picture&nbsp;6&nbsp;(Friendship corner – in progress)</p><br>
+<p align="justify">PSR activities/initiatives(S://.......SDT/PSR)<br> Insert picture 1, 2, 3 (In progress), 4 (in progress)<br>Insert picture5(Wellbeing corner)Insert picture6(Friendship corner – in progress)</p><br>
-<i><strong>“Together, we build a school where every voice is heard, every friend is valued, and every child belongs.”&nbsp;</strong><br>
+<i><strong>“Together, we build a school where every voice is heard, every friend is valued, and every child belongs.”</strong><br>
-—&nbsp;Mdm Noor Idayu, SH Student Well-being</i>
+— Mdm Noor Idayu, SH Student Well-being</i>

 </td></tr>

 <tr><td style="background-color: #74cdd7;"><strong><font color="ffffff">Student&nbsp;Leadership&nbsp;Development</font></strong></td></tr>

-<tr><td><p align="justify">At Bukit Timah Primary School, our student leadership programme is guided by our school vision of nurturing&nbsp;<strong>Empathetic Leaders and Future-Ready Citizens</strong>.
+<tr><td><p align="justify">At Bukit Timah Primary School, our student leadership programme is guided by our school vision of nurturing <strong>Empathetic Leaders and Future-Ready Citizens</strong>.
 We believe that leadership begins with the ability to lead oneself and grows through service to others.
 Leadership is not limited to titles, but reflected through daily actions, choices, and contributions that make a positive difference to the community.</p>
-<p align="justify">Our approach to student leadership is&nbsp;<strong>tiered and progressive</strong>, allowing all students to develop leadership competencies at a pace and level&nbsp;appropriate to&nbsp;their growth:
+<p align="justify">Our approach to student leadership is <strong>tiered and progressive</strong>, allowing all students to develop leadership competencies at a pace and level ;appropriate to their growth:
 </p>
 <ul>
 <li><strong>Tier 1: Leading Self and Class (All Students)</strong><br>